ngbrown/NewsletterSignupDemo/README.txt

 The web application can be launched through Visual Studio's embedded web server (Ctl-F5) or if IIS Express is installed, use the included "LaunchIISExpress.cmd".

-The user name is "Admin" and the password is "admin".
-Asp Membership authentication is already implemented, to use it, the main SiteModule IoC config class needs adjusted and users would have to be added to the Asp user list.
+To view the current subscriptions to the newsletter, a login is required.
+The user name is "Admin" and the password is "password".
+This is currently implemented through Asp Membership authentication IIS provider.
+It can be swapped out for any future authentication scheme.